 - Are you paying too much for your pay-per-click advertising campaign?

 What is SEO?

-SEO, or Search Engine Optimization, is the process of establishing the relevancy and authority of your website in eyes of the search engines.
-The goal behind SEO is to help your website appear on the search engine results pages (SERPs) for important Financial Planning keyword searches.
+SEO, or Search Engine Optimization, is the process of establishing the relevancy and authority of your website in the eyes of the search engines.
+The goal behind SEO is to help your website appear on the search engine results pages (SERPs) for important industry and location based keyword searches.

 Having a website that is not optimized for search is like being listed in the White Pages of the phonebook – those people that already know your business name can find you.
 However, if someone is looking for the services or products that you offer, you have to be listed in the Yellow Pages (optimized) for them to learn of your business.

 "If your website is not appearing on the first page of the Search Engine Results Pages for your Advisor keywords, you're simply not being found through the Search Engines."